• My sketches are now being posted to my sister site,

 12×24″, Golden Acrylics on canvas covered hardboard

 $720.00 plus $30 shipping and insurance within the Continental United States.
+For local sales, shipping charge will be allocated to NYS Sales Tax.
 Please email me at JamieWG@aol.com for International purchases or with any questions.

 I went with a group of seven plein air painters to paint at Cooper Lake in Woodstock, New York.
 The lake is gorgeous, deep blue and clean, with views of the Catskill Mountains in the background.
 We ended up separating into two groups.
 Three of us went down the road and found this nice spot with a fallen tree, which added an interesting foreground element to the scene.
 We later found out that the other four painters had been told to leave because they’d strayed off the road, and this lake is the reservoir for the city of Kingston.
 Fortunately for the three of us, you are apparently permitted to paint from any public roadway, so I got to stay.